mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-The Benedict Option.md

     * There were five landmark events over seven centuries that rocked Western civilization and stripped it of its ancestral faith: LOCATION: 339
         * In the fourteenth century, the loss of belief in the integral connection between God and Creation—or in philosophic terms, transcendent reality and material reality
         * The collapse of religious unity and religious authority in the Protestant Reformation of the sixteenth century
-        * The eighteenth-century Enlightenment, which displaced the Christian religion with the cult of Reason, privatized religious life, and inaugurated the age of democracy
+        * The eighteenth-century [[Enlightenment]], which displaced the Christian religion with the cult of Reason, privatized religious life, and inaugurated the age of democracy
         * The Industrial Revolution (ca. 1760–1840) and the growth of capitalism in the nineteenth and twentieth centuries
         * The Sexual Revolution (1960–present) LOCATION: 340
     * in contrasting a medieval worldview from our own: medievals experienced everything in the world sacramentally.
 LOCATION: 359
         * Yet despite the radical brokenness of their world, medievals carried within their imagination a powerful vision of integration.
 In the medieval consensus, men construed reality in a way that empowered them to harmonize everything conceptually and find meaning amid the chaos.
 LOCATION: 378 NOTE: We need to emulate this today
-    * The Discarded Image, C. S. Lewis, LOCATION: 381 (An Introduction to Medieval and Renaissance Literature)
+    * The Discarded Image, [[C. S. Lewis]], LOCATION: 381 (An Introduction to Medieval and Renaissance Literature)
-    * Thomas Aquinas (1225-1274): The core teachings of Scholasticism include the principle that all things exist and have a God-given essential nature independent of human thought.
+    * [[St. Thomas Aquinas]] (1225-1274): The core teachings of Scholasticism include the principle that all things exist and have a God-given essential nature independent of human thought.
 This position is called “metaphysical realism.”
 LOCATION: 391
         * The world and everything in it is part of a harmonious whole ordered by God and filled with meaning—and all things are signs pointing to God.
         * Society is grounded in that higher reality.
         * The world is charged with spiritual force.
 LOCATION: 395